All posts

 Start the development server:

-Open http://localhost:3000.
-You should see the simulator with your contact card rendered inside a chat conversation.
+This starts the sunpeak Inspector at http://localhost:3000 and your MCP server at http://localhost:8000.
+Open the inspector in your browser.
+You should see your contact card rendered inside a chat conversation.
 The user message “Show me Alice’s contact info” appears in the chat, and your ContactResource component renders the structured card below it, like this:

 localhost:3000